The Price of Pharmaceutical Filters - Why Do Costs Vary So Much?

 Now that we have examined what goes into the wide variation in pharmaceutical filter pricing, you can compare filter suppliers to determine the level of expertise and support they require and can afford.
 As an experienced mid-level supplier of process filters, Critical Process Filtration not only offers lower filter pricing, but also the support required to optimize your filtration processes.

 Need to Evaluate the Costs of Your Pharmaceutical Filters?

 Critical Process Filtration, Inc. offers over twenty years of experience as a mid-size manufacturer of process filters.
 We have a highly qualified Applications and Process Support staff that will perform and manage any testing required to identify the right filters for your process, and will assist in validation as required.
 For more information on reducing your filtration costs, visit us now.

 Located in Nashua, New Hampshire, Critical Process Filtration, Inc., an ISO 9001 certified manufacturer has been supplying filtration solutions to the pharmaceutical industry since 1998.
 We provide filtration solutions for small molecule drug formulation and filling and for bioprocessing of cell cultures, serum and plasma products.
-Known for unrivaled delivery (products typically ship within 5 business days), very competitive pricing and technical support to assure customer success, we invite you to learn more about us by requesting your copy of Making the Transition to Critical Process Filtration.
+Known for unrivaled delivery (products ship in weeks, not months), very competitive pricing and technical support to assure customer success, we invite you to learn more about us by requesting your copy of Making the Transition to Critical Process Filtration.